msozzoni/DemographicDynamicsInTortoisesAndFreswhaterTurtles/PGLS/README.md

 Enm_areas.csv -> This file will be produced in the first step of the PGLS_setup.R script.
 It contains the suitable area (>0.36) of each period under exams.

 Species_Ne.xlsx -> an excel file containing the mean *N<sub>e</sub>* estimation and Variance for each species

+Species_traits.xlsx -> an excel file containing the *H* values, habitat type and conservation status for each species

+Turtle_tree.nwk -> a reduced phylogenetic tree from Thomson et al. (2021) (https://doi.org/10.1073/pnas.2012215118)